Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Introduction

-In the examples listed above, the transfer of particles and excitations is typically not purely quantum coherent: Interactions with the surrounding environment, such as phonons in the material \cite{DeSio2017}, electromagnetic fields \cite{Davidson2022}, or other environmental degrees of freedom \cite{Liu2019}, introduce dephasing and dissipation effects.
+In the examples listed above, the transfer of particles and excitations is typically not purely quantum coherent: interactions with the surrounding environment, such as phonons in the material \cite{DeSio2017,Liu2019}, electromagnetic fields \cite{Davidson2022}, or other environmental degrees of freedom, introduce dephasing and dissipation effects.
 The resultant transfer behavior is thus defined by the non-trivial confluence of coherent and incoherent effects.
 In practice, the transport of particles under environmental influences is often modeled using quantum walks \cite{Rani_Dutta_Banerjee_2024, Gao2024, loebens2024quantumwalks, konno2023crossover} or with a master equation \cite{Coates2021, Coates2023, DavidsonPollockGauger2021, Davidson2022, Schinabeck2016, Schinabeck2020, he2023transport, Kraft2025}.
 In this context, ``quantum walks" \cite{QWRev}, the analogue of classical random walks, describe the propagation of quantum particles on networks.

 Optimizing transport processes in open quantum systems (OQS) remains an open and actively-investigated question.
+In this work, our goal is to use modern optimization techniques to discover energetic landscapes that promote transport {\it without imposing a priori} structural assumptions.
+Our analysis focuses on one-dimensional chains, exploring both short-range and long-range tunneling regimes, and considering the effects of dephasing and thermal relaxation.

 A large body of research has shown that in certain cases, for example within disordered systems, interactions with the environment leading to dynamical noise can {\it enhance} quantum transport and define an optimal region of operation.
 This phenomenon is known as Environmental Noise-Assisted Quantum Transport (ENAQT).
-While first investigated theoretically \cite{Alan08,Kassal09, mohseni2014energy, trautmann2018,zerah-harush2018, zerah-harush2020, cygorek2022, kurt2023}, this effect was recently demonstrated in chains of trapped ions \cite{maier2019environment} and in the solid-state, within nanocrystal superlattices \cite{Blach25}.
+While first investigated theoretically \cite{Alan08,Plenio08,Plenio09, Plenio10, Plenio12,Cao13,Plenio21,mohseni2014energy, trautmann2018,zerah-harush2018, zerah-harush2020, cygorek2022, kurt2023}, this effect was recently demonstrated in chains of trapped ions \cite{maier2019environment}, and in the solid-state within nanocrystal superlattices \cite{Blach25}.
 In fact, related turnover trends of reaction rates and electron flux with environmental interactions in the form of friction coefficients or decoherence rates are well known, and these effects have been investigated in both classical and quantum systems \cite{Kramer50,Davis97,Segal00}.

 In addition to environmental effects, the connectivity of the quantum network and its energy landscape play a crucial role in determining the efficiency of transport.
 Depending on these factors, the system may exhibit localized, ballistic, or various forms of diffusive transport dynamics.
 Localization refers to suppression of the propagation of particles, where carriers remain confined near their initial site rather than traversing the network.
 The specific form of localization depends on the system: Anderson localization arises from disorder in site energies or tunnelings \cite{anderson1958absence, evers2008_anderson_transitions,lagendijk2009}, while Wannier-Stark localization occurs in systems with a linear, ramp-like energy level gradient \cite{wannier1962dynamics, schulz2019stark, Jacob2024DephasingTransport}.
 Localization can also occur due to many body interactions \cite{Abanin19}.